New York, NY Technical Writer Running in New York Marathon to Raise Funds for Harlem United

 Save

-New York Technical Writer judges STC 2016 International Summit Awards
+New York Technical Writer Judges STC 2016 International Summit Awards

 I was honoured to participate in the prestigious Society for Technical Communication (STC) International Summit Awards (ISA) in two different roles this year.
 I served as both ISA Competition Judging Manager and as a judge.
 This meant I had the chance to view an exciting showcase of the top work in the field of technical writing.